Bring a pot of water to a boil or set up your pressure cooker.

 Alternatively, if using a pressure cooker:

 Cover.
-Bring up to a pressure.
+Bring up to pressure.
 Lower the pressure and cook for about 4 minutes.
 Reduce the pressure, check the tenderness of the stem.
 If it is still hard, bring up to pressure again and repeat, checking every 2-4 minutes until the artichoke is tender.

 After the artichokes are cooked & tender, run them under cold water while pulling off the remaining leaves.
 When you get to the hairy choke, use a spoon to scrape it out.